bcace/bcace.github.io/tay.md

 ![plot9](/plot9.png)

-Finally, when comparing GPU brute-force approach (`GpuSimple`) and a CPU space partitioning structure (`CpuGrid`) we can see that for smaller interaction radii CPU version is still faster:
+Finally, when comparing GPU brute-force approach (`GpuSimple`) and a CPU space partitioning structure (`CpuHashGrid`) we can see that for smaller interaction radii CPU version is still faster:

 ![plot5](/plot5.png)